 - Area Between Curves

 - Volumes of Revolution - Disk and Shell Method

 - Length of a Plane Curve

-Reference, Resource, or Learning Materials to be used by Students:A graphing calculator and a departmentally selected textbook are used.
+Reference, Resource, or Learning Materials to be used by Student:A TI-30X IIS scientific calculator (not the MultiView series) and a departmentally-selected textbook are used.
 Details are provided by the instructor of each course section.
-See course format.
+See course syllabus.

 Review/Approval Date - 3/06; Core Goals/Objectives added 12/04; Revised 09/2013; New Core 8/2015; Updated 11/2019